openEOPlatform/documentation/join/free_trial.md

 # 30 Day free trial of openEO Platform

 Registration to the platform and management of your user account happens via the [EOPlaza](https://portal.terrascope.be) portal.
-You will receive a free trial upon first registration which can be started via [this link](https://sso.terrascope.be/auth/realms/terrascope/protocol/openid-connect/auth?client_id=openeoplatform&redirect_uri=https://portal.terrascope.be/dashboard&state=0%2F95954a95-1968-4a64-8b88-fef0f47936fb&response_type=code&scope=openid)
+You will receive a free trial upon first registration which can be started via [this link](https://sso.terrascope.be/auth/realms/terrascope/protocol/openid-connect/auth?client_id=openeoplatform&redirect_uri=https://portal.terrascope.be/dashboard&state=0%2F95954a95-1968-4a64-8b88-fef0f47936fb&response_type=code&scope=openid).

 EOPlaza manages your account balance on the platform, free trial users receive 1000 free credits upon registration.
-Whenever you consume processing resources on openEO platform, credits will be deducted.
-You can increase the number of credits by a Network of Resources request, or acquiring them directly on EOPlaza.
+Whenever you consume processing resources on openEO Platform, credits will be deducted.
+You can increase the number of credits by a [Network of Resources](https://openeo.cloud/esa-network-of-resources-funding/) request, or acquiring them directly on EOPlaza.

 The registration link takes you through 2 steps that are described in detail below.

 ## Preamble: Registration and Login (Authentication)

-To register for openEO platform, you usually do not need to pick a username and invent a new password.
+To register for openEO Platform, you usually do not need to pick a username and invent a new password.
 Instead, we rely on the authentication and authorization service [EGI check-in](https://www.egi.eu/services/check-in/),